DefGuard/docs/help/configuring-vpn/adding-wireguard-devices/configuring-a-device-for-a-new-vpn-location.md

 **defguard doesn't store any user devices' private keys - you need to provide them**
 {% endhint %}

-Since defguard doesn't have access to your private keys - **but has your public key stored for that device** - you need to replace the **PrivateKey value** in the new configuration location.
+Since Defguard doesn't have access to your private keys - **but has your public key stored for that device** - you need to replace the **PrivateKey value** in the new configuration location.

 {% hint style="warning" %}
 **Where to find the private key for that device?**